Key terminology - Amazon Bedrock

 • Hyperparameters – Values that can be adjusted for model customization to control the training process and, consequently, the output custom model.
 For more information and definitions of specific hyperparameters, see Custom model hyperparameters.

 • Model evaluation – The process of evaluating and comparing model outputs in order to determine the model that is best suited for a use case.
-For more information, see Choose the best performing model using Amazon Bedrock evaluations.
+For more information, see Evaluate the performance of Amazon Bedrock resources.

 • Provisioned Throughput – A level of throughput that you purchase for a base or custom model in order to increase the amount and/or rate of tokens processed during model inference.
 When you purchase Provisioned Throughput for a model, a provisioned model is created that can be used to carry out model inference.
 For more information, see Increase model invocation capacity with Provisioned Throughput in Amazon Bedrock.